Four Methods to Backup Android SMS You'd Better Know

 Select Text Messages to transfer and backup your SMS to your SD card.

-Part 4: How to save Android text messages to computer
+Part 4: How to export Android text messages to a computer

-You can perform backup text messages Android to a computer if you wanted to; all data---including sending or receiving time and sender's name and number---will be copied to your computer's storage.
+You can perform export text messages Android to a computer if you want to; all data---including sending or receiving time and sender's name and number---will be saved to your computer with HTML, CSV, or Text.

-For this purpose, we will show you how to use Wondershare MobileGo:
+For this purpose, we will show you how to use Wondershare Dr.Fone - Phone Manager:

-After installing the software, launch it and connect your phone to your computer using a USB cable or the QR code generated by the software.
+After installing the software, launch it and connect your phone to your computer using a USB cable.

-Step 2: Select the SMS that you want to backup
+Step 2: Select the SMS that you want to export

-Click the SMS tab on the left side of the window panel to see a list of SMS that you can back up.
-Check the boxes next to the SMS that you want to be saved.
+Click the "Information" tab on the top of the window panel and then click "Message" to see a list of SMS that you can export.
+Check the boxes next to the SMS that you want to be exported.

-Click on the Export icon at the top of the screen to start the backup process.
+Click on the Export icon at the top of the screen to start the export process.

 Other Popular Articles From Wondershare